Mercury: Small, Fast, and Closest to the Sun

 The relationship between Mercury’s orbit and rotation was misunderstood for centuries.
 For years, astronomers theorized that Mercury rotated on its axis at the same speed that it orbited the sun, similar to the way the moon is tidally locked with the earth, with one side continuously in daylight and the other in darkness.

-In the 1960’s, new technology using different types of electromagnetic energy made it possible to explore the solar system, and the galaxy, in greater detail.
-Scientists then realized that Mercury was rotating a little slower than they originally thought.
-What they found was a 3:2 “spin orbital resonance;” Mercury rotates on its axis in 59 “earth” days and orbits the sun in 88, meaning that when it orbits twice around the sun it rotates on its axis three times.
+In the 1960’s, new technology using different types of electromagnetic energy made it possible to explore the solar system in greater detail.
+Scientists found that Mercury was actually rotating a little slower than they originally thought.
+What they found was a 3:2 “spin-orbital resonance;” Mercury rotates on its axis in 59 “earth” days and orbits the sun in 88, meaning that when it orbits twice around the sun it rotates on its axis three times.